-- (1) Road: We consider two-way traffic roads since they are the dominating form of automobile roads.
-Each road is logically divided into road sections and each road section has its unique ID number. - (2) Car: Each car is equipped with sensors, global position system (GPS), a preloaded digital map which has the road section information, networking and computing devices which store private/public key pairs (but without certificates) and creates messages and digital signatures.
-It also has its local traffic analyzer to store the regional messages and to analyze the correctness and consistency of the given regional messages. - (3) Traffic messages: Traffic messages we consider in this chapter are classified into typical messages and regional messages. - A typical message contains a vehicle's current speed, moving direction, any events detected and its public key.
-Every single vehicle
+- (1) Road: We consider two-way traffic roads since they are the dominating form of roads for cars.
+Each road is logically divided into road sections where each road section has its unique ID number. - (2) Car: Each car is equipped with sensors, global position system (GPS), a preloaded digital map which has the road section information, networking and computing devices which store private/public key pairs (but without certificates) and creates messages and digital signatures.
+It also has the local traffic analyzer to store and analyze the correctness and consistency of the given regional messages. - (3) Traffic messages: Traffic messages we consider in this chapter are classified into typical messages and regional messages. - A typical message contains a vehicle's current speed, moving direction, any events detected and its public key.
+Every single vehicle creates and broadcasts its typical messages with a periodicity of 100 to 300 ms. These messages are broadcasted in a single data transmission range without propagating any further.

-- creates and broadcasts its typical messages with a periodicity of 100 to 300 ms.^{2,11} These messages are broadcasted in a single data transmission range without propagating any further. - A regional message contains its corresponding road section, direction, average speed, density and particular (long-term) events detected in its road section.
+• A regional message contains its corresponding road section, direction, average speed, density and particular (long-term) events detected in its road section.
 Regional messages are propagated through multi-hop broadcasting.
-The propagation range can be flexible according to applications.
+The propagation range can be flexible according to the applications.